Try These Simple Tricks When Your Baby is Distracted While Bottle Feeding!

 It’s helpful for me to remember that yes, my baby is distracted, but she’s also learning.
 And one thing she needs to learn is how to tune out distractions!

 Baby distracted during bottle feeding?
-First, create a distraction- free environment
+Tip #1: Create a distraction- free environment

 Creating a distraction-free environment sounds so simple, yet seems impossible!
 First, you want a dark, quiet place to give your baby their bottle.
 Personally, we use our nursery, but it can be any room, even a closet or the basement!